Dog Age Calculator

 How Old Is Your Dog in Human Years?

 The old rule of multiplying a dog's age by 7 is a rough approximation that does not reflect how dogs actually age.
-Dogs mature much faster in their first two years of life – a one-year-old dog is closer to a 15-year-old human in physical and sexual maturity, not a 7-year-old.
+Dogs mature much faster in their first two years of life.
+A one-year-old dog is closer to a 15-year-old human in physical and sexual maturity, not a 7-year-old.
 This calculator uses breed size and actual age to give a more accurate conversion based on veterinary science and the American Kennel Club guidelines.

 Size Matters: Why Small Dogs Age Differently

 Small dogs (under 20 pounds) tend to live longer and age more slowly after reaching maturity.
 A 10-year-old Chihuahua is roughly equivalent to a 56-year-old human.
-Large dogs (over 50 pounds) age faster – a 10-year-old Great Dane is closer to a 66-year-old human.
+Large dogs (over 50 pounds) age faster: a 10-year-old Great Dane is closer to a 66-year-old human.
 Giant breeds like Mastiffs and Saint Bernards have the shortest lifespans, with many reaching senior status by age 5 or 6.
 Medium dogs fall between these extremes.
 The calculator above adjusts for small, medium, large, and giant breed categories.

 Updated Aging Research